 I don’t usually expect to write about hotels when I’m talking about visual imagery, but Hotel Le Grotte in Genga (near the Frasassi Caves) was definitely one of those wow places to stay in many respects.
 Particularly when it came to the swimming pool, spa, and food, you couldn’t help but get your camera out and start snapping away.
 It’s one of those places that offers a tranquil moment of luxury without being too overbearing or clashing with the local landscape.
 Whilst I’m usually a budget travel kinda girl, I do believe in treating yourself once in a while, and if that sounds like something you’d also like (and you’re planning on going to Frasassi) then I’d definitely consider booking this hotel!
 Even if just for the food alone!
 It was fantastic!

-- Marche was one of those surprise regions for me and an example that there is much to see and do in Italy beyond the main cities and sights that are more well known.
+– Marche was one of those surprise regions for me and an example that there is much to see and do in Italy beyond the main cities and sights that are more well known.
 The food was amazing, the local people endearing, the caves spectacular and the historic sights and scenery beautiful to photograph.
-Regardless of whether you’re a photo-totting traveller or not this is definitely one region that should be on your radar for off-the-beaten-path ‘spectacularness’ should you ever come to Italy!
+Regardless of whether you’re a photo-totting traveller or not, this is definitely one region that should be on your radar for off-the-beaten-path ‘spectacularness’ in Italy!
 However, if like me taking photographs is something you love to do on your holidays/travels, then you’ll love this region even more!

 Oh and if you’d like to see all of our photos from this trip to Marche the you can view them at the Instagram hashtag #exploringmarche2.